Ke Aina Kai Townhomes 12

 No analysis available

-In-unit laundry is clearly confirmed across multiple listings.
-At least 2 remarks explicitly mention "washer/dryer" or "new washer & dryer," and the current MLS inclusions also show WASHER/DRYER on multiple listings.
-This looks like consistent, repeated listing data rather than a one-off agent error.
+In-unit laundry is clearly confirmed across the listings.
+At least 2 remarks explicitly mention "washer/dryer" or "new washer & dryer," and the MLS data shows 4/4 listings including washer/dryer.
+This appears to be consistent across multiple agents rather than a copy-paste anomaly.

 No analysis available